xunit/xunit/site/xunit.analyzers/_rules/xUnit1039.md

 ---
 title: xUnit1039
-description: The type argument to TheoryData is not compatible with the type of the corresponding test method parameter
+description: The type argument to theory data is not compatible with the type of the corresponding test method parameter
 category: Usage
 severity: Error
 ---

 ## Cause

-The type argument given to `TheoryData` is not compatible with the matching parameter in the test method.
+The type argument given to `TheoryData` or `TheoryDataRow` is not compatible with the matching parameter in the test method.

 ## Reason for rule